kyma-fur/FreeBSD/README.md

     cp Xresources ~/.Xresources
     cp -r devilspie/main.ds ~/.devilspie/main.ds

-    open ~/.config/awesome/rc.lua with your favorite editor and modify all of the usr paths with your path.
+    open ~/.config/awesome/rc.lua with your favorite editor and modify all of the usr paths with your path
     example:
         gears.wallpaper.maximized("/usr/home/kymafur/Pictures/goku-1.jpg")
     to: